-Dr. Durand is the Director of Infectious Diseases at Massachusetts Eye and Ear, an attending physician in infectious diseases at Massachusetts General Hospital, and an Associate Professor of Medicine and an Associate Professor of Ophthalmology at Harvard Medical School.
-She holds board certifications in Internal Medicine and Infectious Diseases, and has provided inpatient and outpatient consultations for patients with eye, ENT, cardiac, pulmonary, renal, or orthopedic infections for over 20 years.
+Dr. Marlene Durand is the Director of Infectious Diseases at Mass.
+Eye and Ear, an attending physician in infectious diseases at Mass General, and an Associate Professor of Medicine and of Ophthalmology at Harvard Medical School.
+She holds board certifications in internal medicine and infectious diseases, and has provided inpatient and outpatient consultations for patients with eye, ENT, cardiac, pulmonary, renal, or orthopedic infections for more than 20 years.

-In collaboration with colleagues at Mass Eye and Ear and other institutions, she has published over 100 articles and book chapters as well as a textbook.
-She has been an invited speaker at numerous local, regional, and national conferences, speaking primarily about eye and ENT infections.
+In collaboration with colleagues at Mass.
+Eye and Ear and other institutions, she has published more than 100 articles and book chapters, in addition to one textbook.
+She has been an invited speaker at numerous local, regional, and national conferences, speaking primarily about eye and ear, nose, and throat infections.

+Head and neck free flap surgical site infections in the era of the Surgical Care Improvement Project.
 Yarlagadda BB, Deschler DG, Rich DL, Lin DT, Emerick KS, Rocco JW, Durand ML.
-Head and neck free flap surgical site infections in the era of the Surgical Care Improvement Project.
-Head & Neck; 2015 Jan 12. doi: 10.1002/hed.24005.
+Head & Neck.
+2015 Jan 12.

 Topical polymyxin-trimethoprim prophylaxis may decrease the incidence of driveline infections in patients with continuous-flow left ventricular assist devices.
 Durand ML, Ennis SC, Baker JN, Camuso JM, McEachern KM, Kotton CN, Lewis GD, Garcia JP, MacGillivray TE.
 Artificial Organs.
 2016.